What We DO

 Our Core Work

-We empower changemakers with training and leadership development, connect communities by supporting organizations and local approaches, elevate voices through public policy advocacy, and provide services to marginalized survivors.
+We empower changemakers with training and leadership development, connect communities by supporting organizations and local approaches, elevate voices through public policy advocacy, and provide services to survivors.

 We Grow Changemakers

 We offer training and leadership development programs to provides training to hundreds of advocates each year.
-We offer leadership development and mentoring for advocates, convene a biannual statewide conference, and bring activists across disciplines together to make change.
+We offer leadership development and mentoring for advocates, convene a biannual statewide conference, and bring professionals across disciplines together to make change.

 We connect communities